 Now normally I might not go into all that John says, but I'm compelled to do it because to understand that that ministry that John writes about that Luke omits because it is fully discussed in John, to understand that is to understand the nature of Jesus' preaching and the nature of His ministry.
 And it's very, very important.
 The main events of that interval are recorded for us in John 1, so let's turn to John 1.
 This is going to be more like a sort of a lecture than it is a sermon this morning, but I want you to follow along.
-And I'm going to do something that I find almost contrary to my being to do, that is cover large amounts of Scripture in a brief time.
+And I'm going to do something that I find almost contrary to my being to do; that is cover large amounts of Scripture in a brief time.
 This is almost impossible as well as distasteful to me and I'm going to make a running effort at this and only God knows whether we shall succeed.

-But I do want you to understand what happened in that year because it really is important to understanding the foundation of Jesus' ministry and the response of the people to His ministry.
+But I do want you to understand what happened in that year because it really is important to understanding the foundations of Jesus' ministry and the response of the people to His ministry.
 What He did in that year or up to a year, maybe not a full year, really establishes His patterns.
 It is a critical contribution to our knowledge of Jesus Christ and His ministry.

-When we come to chapter 1 and verse 29, "The next day, he...being John...saw Jesus coming to him and said, 'Behold the Lamb of God who takes away the sin of the world.'"
+When we come to chapter 1 and verse 29, "The next day, he,” being John, “saw Jesus coming to him, and said, 'Behold the Lamb of God who takes away the sin of the world.'"

 Now in chronology, this happens after the temptation.
 Some time has passed.
-Jesus has been baptized, perhaps a few days after that He entered into the wilderness and there for 40 days.
+Jesus has been baptized, perhaps a few days after that He entered into the wilderness and there for forty days.
 And then, of course, after that the angels came and ministered to Him.
 So it could be a couple of months have gone by.
-And now He is back at the Jordan River.
-John is still carrying on his ministry, remember the ministry of John and Jesus overlapped until John was imprisoned.
+And now He is back at the Jordan river.
+John is still carrying on his ministry.
+Remember the ministry of John and Jesus overlapped until John was imprisoned.
 As John continued to call the people to repentance and point them to the Messiah who was actually beginning His ministry, John is still there pointing to the Messiah who is the Lamb of God who takes away the sin of the world.
-And John goes into a further description of Jesus as the one whom he saw the Spirit descend upon in verse 32 and so forth, the one who baptizes with the Holy Spirit in verse 34, I have seen and bore witness that this is the Son of God.
+And John goes into a further description of Jesus as the one whom he saw the Spirit descend upon in verse 32 and so forth, the one who baptizes with the Holy Spirit in verse 34.
+I have seen and bore witness that this is the Son of God.
 So John is continuing to give testimony to Jesus as the Son of God while Jesus is starting now to begin His ministry.

 Verse 37, we are reminded here that two disciple...verse 35, "The next day John was standing with two of his disciples, looked upon Jesus as He walked and said, 'Behold the Lamb of God.'"
-You can see that John said that very often, that was his title for Jesus, apparently almost every time he saw Him he called Him that.
+You can see that John said that very often, that was his title for Jesus.
+Apparently almost every time he saw Him he called Him that.
 "And two disciples of John heard Him speak and they follow Jesus and Jesus turned and beheld them following and said to them, 'What do you seek?'
 And they said to Him, 'Rabbi,' which translated means teacher, 'where are You staying?'
 And He said to them, 'Come and you will see.'
-They came therefore and saw where He was staying, they stayed with Him that day.
+They came therefore and saw where He was staying.
+They stayed with Him that day.
 It was about the tenth hour."
 Tenth hour by Jewish calendar would be six o'clock...or four o'clock in the afternoon, I should say, late in the day.
 "One of the two that heard John speak and followed Him was Andrew, Simon Peter's brother.
 He first found his own brother, Simon, and said to him, 'We've found the Messiah.'
 He brought him to Jesus.
 Jesus looked at him and said, 'You are Simon the son of John, you shall be called Cephas.'"
 So He's beginning now to collect His disciples.
 This is sort of an unofficial group of followers, not the official followers of Jesus, but sort of the unofficial.
 They later became official.
 The actual affirmation of their apostleship comes at a later time.

 But simply on the testimony of John the Baptist, these men began to follow Jesus.
 So Jesus is beginning His ministry.
 John has identified Him.
-John is telling others that they need to follow Jesus, they're doing it.
+John is telling others that they need to follow Jesus.
+They're doing it.
 So here comes Andrew and here comes Peter and here comes, later on in this text as we shall see, Philip and then comes Nathanael and Jesus begins to collect the men around Him who will be what we know as the apostles.